-Update: if you're loving your iPhones XS Max, or considering buying one, the package is about to get a lot more tempting now that iOS 13 is around the corner.
+If you're loving your iPhone XS Max, or considering buying one, the package is about to get a lot more tempting with iOS 13 hitting the device imminently.

 Apple's latest operating system, which will be available to the iPhone XS Max, brings many new features like Dark Mode and a range of app speed increases, so you can make the most of your iPhone experience.